'AGT': Simon Cowell Uses 2 Golden Buzzers in the Same Night! (Recap)

 A few acts blew the judges away on Tuesday's new 'America's Got Talent.'

-America's Got Talent season 19 returned for the second night of auditions and this week's slate of performers raised the bar for everyone to come.
+America's Got Talent season 19 returned for the second night of auditions on Tuesday, and this week's slate of performers raised the bar for everyone to come.

 Host Terry Crews led the wild and raucous auditions, which were overseen by longtime judges Howie Mandel, Heidi Klum, Sofia Vergara and Simon Cowell -- and the double Golden Buzzer rule played a big role in how many hopefuls took another step toward having their dreams come true.